christophhart/hise_tutorial/README.md

    - *SimpleFX* for a simple FX plugin project that can be exported as Audio effect.
 4. Load the instrument from the XML file using the **File -> Load XML Preset Backup** function.

-These project is supposed to be compilable on every platform / format so let me know if something breaks or doesn't work.
+These projects are supposed to be compilable on every platform / format so let me know if something breaks or doesn't work.
+If it doesn't work please make sure you are using the latest HISE version (and the latest source code).